FAQ

 Every lawsuit filed, including personal injury claims, are unique.
 The amount of time your case will take will depend on factors like the facts of the case, legal issues, court schedules, whether you settle or go to trial, etc.

-If you have taken your vehicle to be repaired on multiple occasions without resolution, and the defects are affecting your ability to properly and safely use the vehicle, it is wise to contact a lemon law attorney for confirmation.
+If you have taken your vehicle to be repaired on multiple occasions without resolution, and the defects are affecting your ability to properly and safely use the vehicle, it may be helpful to consult with a lemon law attorney to review whether your situation may qualify under California law.

 If your vehicle was under warranty when the repairs were attempted, you may still qualify under California lemon laws.